Books for Finance for Non-Finance Managers

 by Herbert T. Spiro

 Most books are able to only touch the scratch on the surface.
 Few are able to cover the fundamentals in a lucid manner.
-Only very few books are able to instill confidence in you about finance.
+Only very few books are able to instil confidence in you about finance.
 This particular book will be able to make you confident about finance.
-It doesn’t cover anything complex in its 320 pages manual, but by reading it you will become good with numbers in finance.
-Professionals who have read this book have reported that from completely delusional about finance they have become the appreciators of the financial data in reports.
+It doesn’t cover anything complex in its 320 pages manual, but by reading it, you will become good with numbers in finance.
+Professionals who have read this book have reported that from completely delusional about finance, they have become the appreciators of the financial data in reports.

-- You will be able to interpret balance sheets of your company and of your rivals.
+- You will be able to interpret the balance sheets of your company and of your rivals.

-#6 – Finance and Accounting for Nonfinancial Managers: All the Basics You Need to Know, 7th Edition
+#6 – Finance and Accounting for Nonfinancial Managers: All the Basics You Need to Know

 by William G. Droms & Jay O. Wright